OpenClassrooms-Student-Center/alumnis/content/students/nada.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Mon objectif est d'approfondir mes connaissances en développement pour ensuite décrocher un poste.
-short_description: Ingénieur électrique - automatique, passionnée par la programmation.
+short_description: Passionnée par la programmation.
 J'ai décidé de me reconvertir vers le développement.

 # don't touch that
 template: students